Child Abduction Law UK

 Child abduction describes the scenario where a person who is connected to a child removes them from their country of residence without the permission of their parents or the courts.
-This is typically carried out after a separation or divorce by a parent who was not awarded custody of the child in question.
+This is typically carried out after a separation or divorce by a parent who was not awarded custody of the child in question, under parental abduction laws.
 Although child abduction was once a rarity, due to the increase in divorce rates, cheaper travel, and changes in immigration law, there has been a rise in international custody disputes, resulting in child abduction cases.
 This is why it is more important than ever to be aware of parental abduction laws.

 Are Worried that Your Child is at Risk of being Abducted?

-We encourage you to contact our family law team as soon as possible if you are concerned about child abduction law so that we are able to advise you effectively.
+We encourage you to contact our family law team as soon as possible if you are concerned about parental abduction law so that we are able to advise you effectively.
 At Newtons, our specialist children lawyers are on hand to advise and guide you through this complex and difficult area of law.

 Please contact us today to arrange a consultation.